 Julian Vasquez Heilig is an award-winning researcher and teacher.
 He is currently a Professor of Educational Leadership and Policy Studies and the Director of the Doctorate in Educational Leadership at California State University Sacramento.

-In addition to educational accomplishments, Julian Vasquez Heilig has held a variety of research and practitioner positions in organizations from Boston to Beijing.
+In addition to educational accomplishments, Julian Vasquez Heilig has held a variety of practitioner, research, and leadership positions in organizations from Boston to Beijing.
 These experiences have provided formative professional perspectives to bridge research, theory, and practice.

-His current research includes quantitatively examining how high-stakes testing and accountability-based reforms and incentive systems impact urban minority students.
-Additionally, his qualitative work considers the mechanisms by which student achievement and progress occur in relation to specific NCLB-inspired accountability policies in districts and schools for students of different kinds.
+His current research includes quantitatively and qualitatively examining how high-stakes testing and accountability-based reforms and market reforms impact urban minority students.
 Julian’s research interests also include issues of access, diversity, and equity in higher education.

-His work has been cited by the New York Times, Washington Post, Associated Press, Education Week, and other print and electronic media outlets.
-He has also appeared on local and national radio and TV including PBS, NBCLatino, NPR, and MSNBC.
+His work has been cited by the New York Times, Washington Post, Associated Press, USAToday, Education Week, Huffington Post and other print and electronic media outlets.
+He has also appeared on local and national radio and TV including PBS, NBC, NBCLatino, NPR, Univision, Al Jazeera and MSNBC.

 He obtained his Ph.D. in Education Administration and Policy Analysis and a Masters in Sociology from Stanford University.
-He also holds a Masters of Higher Education and a Bachelor’s of History and Psychology from the University of Michigan.
+He also holds a Masters of Higher Education and a Bachelor’s of History and Psychology from the University of Michigan Ann Arbor.